oliLamRou/mlt_metro_data_visualization/README.md

 ## 2. One Hot encoding
 With key words, categorizing when service on the line is stop, slow or has restart.
 Extracting also other feature like when elevator are out of service.

+- Interruption per line
+- Duration of the interruption until full service is back
+- Ratio of which stations are more impacted
+- Elevator for REM

 ## 3. Machine learning for tweets categorization
 - Tokennized tweet
 - Word2vec